-Raven Hill Gardens plans to be fully organic with their supplements of both dry and liquid fertilizers.
-The proposed dry fertilizers include dry worm castings as well as Chicken and Bat Guano.
-As for liquid fertilizers most of it will be coming from MaxSea and organic compost.
-The pesticides that will be used for this cultivation project include citric acid oil and Sulphur, both at limited quantities during the growing months and only used when necessary.
+Nina Star Farms plans to be fully organic with their supplements of both dry and liquid fertilizers.
+The proposed fertilizers for the project will be organic compost.
+Any fertilizers and pesticides used with this project will be from the approved list through CDFA prior to use.
 All of the fertilizers, nutrients, and pesticides will only be purchased and delivered to the property as needed.
-They will be stored separately in the secure processing facility, in their original containers and used as directed by the manufacturer.
+They will be stored separately in the fully enclosed impermeable floor processing facility, in their original containers and used as directed by the manufacturer.
 All pesticides/fertilizers will be mixed/prepared on an impermeable surface with secondary containment, at least 100 feet from surface water bodies.
 Empty containers will be disposed of by placing them in a separate seal tight bin with a fitted lid and disposed of at the local solid waste facility within the county.
 At no time will fertilizers/nutrients be applied at a rate greater than 319 pounds of nitrogen per acre per year (requirement of the State Water Resource Control Board's Cannabis General Order).
 Water soluble fertilizers/nutrients will be delivered via the drip and micro-spray irrigation system(s) of the proposed cultivation operation to promote optimal plant growth and flower formation while using as little product as necessary.
-Petroleum products will be stored year-round in State of California-approved containers with secondary containment and separate from pesticides and fertilizers, within the 400 s.f. storage area.
+Petroleum products will be stored year-round in State of California-approved containers with secondary containment and separate from pesticides and fertilizers, within the processing facility.

 The proposed cultivation operation will utilize drip irrigation systems, to conserve water resources.
-The well near the southern parcel boundary will be pumped underground to the water storage tanks proposed near the cultivation site in the middle of the property.
-From the well to the storage tanks RHG will utilize underground water lines, which are a combination of PVC piping and black poly tubing.
-Water use is projected to be approximately 1.6 million gallons per year (please see Water Use Section for methodology).
-The property is fairly sloped overall, meaning rainwater runoff will need to be mitigated.
-Straw wattles are proposed around the entire cultivation area to filter sediment from stormwater as it moves on to the property's seasonal drainages.
+The well to the southeast of the residence will pump to the water storage tanks proposed in front of the cultivation area.
+From the storage tanks Nina Star Farms will utilize water lines, to deliver water to the cultivation area.
+Water use is projected to be approximately 746,740 gallons per year (please see Water Use Section for methodology).
+The property has some sloped areas; however, the cultivation area lies within a very flat area.
+Straw wattles are proposed along the northern half of the cultivation area, in order to filter sediment from stormwater as it moves on to the property's seasonal drainages.
 The natural existing vegetated buffer will be maintained as needed between all project areas and waterways on the property.